Elements

 4. Table view on the Products page enables an ordered view of elements selected by us and their values.
 It is primarily used by marketing specialists for control.

 5. Elements page allows us to modify the properties of elements.
-The structure corresponds to XML, which is key to the MERGADO Editor.
+The structure corresponds to XML, which is key to the Mergado Editor.
 Here we also find out how many values the given element has at the input or output.

 6. Values page displays the values of the selected element and related values in the case of nested elements.
 We get to the page from the Elements page by clicking on the name of the element or the number of input/output values of the given element.